wolfSSL/meta-wolfssl/recipes-wolfssl/wolfprovider/README.md

 The `wolfprovider` recipe enables the integration of wolfSSL's cryptographic functionalities into OpenSSL through a custom provider mechanism.
 This integration allows applications using OpenSSL to leverage wolfSSL's advanced cryptographic algorithms, combining wolfSSL's lightweight and performance-optimized cryptography with OpenSSL's extensive API and capabilities. `wolfprovider` is designed for easy integration into Yocto-based systems, ensuring a seamless blend of security and performance ideal for embedded and constrained environments.

+The `wolfprovidertest` yocto package will provide two apps, `wolfproviderenv` and `wolfprovidertest`.
+Running `wolfproviderenv` will start up a child shell and run `wolfprovidertest`.
+Use `wolfproviderenv` to test that the `wolfprovider` package is succesfully installed.
+If you want to run `wolfprovidertest` directly you will need to directly source `wolfproviderenv` via `source /usr/bin/wolfproviderenv` or setup the env on your own, because `wolfprovidertest` will fail otherwise.
+Use `wolfprovidertest` to check that your shell env is correctly setup.

 ## Getting Started

 ### Prerequisites